Details

 Discovery Showing

-• Surface sampling of a low grade quartz breccia vein returned 0.38 g/t gold over a width of 4.2 m;
+• surface sampling of a low grade quartz breccia vein along the northern edge of the DBT returned 0.38 g/t gold over a width of 4.2 m;

-• Tested by 3 drill holes returning results of 11.33 m grading 0.36 g/t gold, 3.49 m grading 0.14 g/t gold, and 5.53 m grading 0.21 g/t gold;
+• tested by 3 drill holes returning results of 11.33 m grading 0.36 g/t gold, 3.49 m grading 0.14 g/t gold, and 5.53 m grading 0.21 g/t gold;

-• Mineralization is associated with alteration and quartz breccia zones and occurs within epithermal vein textures typical of low sulphidation epithermal systems.
+• mineralization is associated with alteration and quartz breccia zones and occurs within epithermal vein textures typical of low sulphidation epithermal systems.

 Deadwood Showing

-• Located at the western end of the DBT, 800 m to the west-southwest of Discovery;
+• located at the western end of the DBT, 800 m to the west-southwest of Discovery;

-• Gold mineralization has been identified within silicified volcanic rocks over a 250 m strike length and remains open;
+• gold mineralization has been identified within silicified volcanic rocks over a 250 m strike length and remains open;

 • 193 bedrock grab and chip samples have returned from background values up to 14 g/t Au with 39 samples returning in excess of 1 g/t Au;

-• Bedrock chip sampling near some of the better grab samples has returned 2.6 g/t Au over 13.0 m, 1.1 g/t Au over 7.0 m and 0.65 g/t Au over 7.0 m;
+• bedrock chip sampling near some of the better grab samples has returned 2.6 g/t Au over 13.0 m, 1.1 g/t Au over 7.0 m and 0.65 g/t Au over 7.0 m;

-• Drill tested by 6 holes;
+• drill tested by 6 historic holes;

-• 3.39 g/t gold over 4.65m (SC-038);
+• 3.39 g/t gold over 4.67m (SC07-038);

-• 6.43 g/t gold over 1.2 m (SC-039);
+• 6.43 g/t gold over 1.2 m (SC07-039);

-• 0.67 g/t gold over 14.9 m (SC-040);
+• 0.67 g/t gold over 14.9 m (SC07-040);

-• Better mineralization is typically located at shallow depths;
+• better mineralization is typically located at shallow depths;

-• Tracing and defining the mineralized intervals at Deadwood is complicated by a series of post mineralization feldspar porphyry dykes and faults.
+• tracing and defining the mineralized intervals at Deadwood is complicated by a series of post mineralization feldspar porphyry dykes and faults.

 Ember and Backburn Showings

-• The Ember and Backburn targets are located between 500 m and 1,200 m east of Deadwood in the central and eastern DBT, respectively;
+• the Ember and Backburn targets are located between 500 m and 1,200 m east of Deadwood in the central and eastern DBT, respectively;

-• 0.18 g/t gold over 9.80 m (SC-035);
+• 0.18 g/t gold over 9.80 m (SC07-035);

-• 0.78 g/t gold over 10 m (SC-033).
+• 0.78 g/t gold over 10 m (SC07-033).

 Sign up for the latest news and updates